-We spoke to a range of nutrition and pregnancy experts to find out what are foodie myths - and which foods really are best to steer clear from.
+We spoke to a range of nutrition and pregnancy experts to find out which are foodie myths - and which foods really are best to steer clear from.

-It’s wise to stay away from many undercooked products in pregnancy, and meat and poultry is no different.
-“Salmonella poisoning is most likely to come from these products, so make sure all meat - especially poultry - is well cooked,” Strudwick.
+It’s wise to stay away from many undercooked products during pregnancy, and meat and poultry are no different.
+“Salmonella poisoning is most likely to come from these products, so make sure all meat - especially poultry - is well cooked,” says Nutritional Therapist Tracey Strudwick.
 “Take care when handling raw meat and store it separately in the fridge to avoid cross-contamination.”

 Dr Critchley agrees.
 “Stay safe with meats and make sure that they are well cooked,” he says.
 “Raw or undercooked meats, even at your local salad bar, can contain parasites such as toxoplasmosis which can have serious implications for your baby’s health."